 How COVID-19 Propelled the Swift Adoption VR and AR in the Real Estate Industry

-Not only does development in VR and AR allow for better consumer interactions, but it can cut costs across the industry.
-Large development companies and engineers can conduct tailored and virtual meetings with stakeholders and potential investors, minimising on travelling costs as well as carbon footprints.
-Efficiency of time and sustainability of the environment.
+Not only does development in VR and AR allows for better consumer interactions, but it can cut costs across the industry.
+Large development companies and engineers can conduct tailored and virtual meetings with stakeholders and potential investors, minimizing travelling costs as well as carbon footprints.
+The efficiency of time and sustainability of the environment.
 It’s a win-win for all involved.

 It’s no wonder the estimated VR and AR market size worldwide for 2020 has been estimated to be a whopping $27 billion.
 Now is the time to tap into the benefits of using immersive technologies and stay ahead of what will no doubt be a reality in almost every industry in the coming years.

 To find out more about how Sendro Group uses VR and AR in the real estate industry, get in touch for a free consultation.